Optimality and Noise-Resilience of Critical Quantum Sensing

 Can this scaling be improved in any way?
-By applying results from~\cite{demkowicz2017adaptive}, we show that the QFI for the estimation of the frequency of the cavity coupled to the thermal bath is fundamentally bounded by (see SM~\ref{sm:fundamental}): \\ where the second inequality holds for $N_{\max}/n_B\gg 1$.
-Here with the superscript 'total' we stress the fact that the bound already includes the possibility of dividing the total time $T$ into smaller parts and perform measurements between them (QFI scales linearly with the number of repetitions).
-Note that, while optimal PQS saturates the bound in the limit of large $N_{\max}$, the CQS cannot perform as well, since the number of photons arises from $0$.
+By applying results from~\cite{demkowicz2017adaptive,wan2022bounds}, we show that the QFI for the estimation of the frequency of the cavity coupled to the thermal bath is fundamentally bounded by (see SM~\ref{sm:fundamental}): \\ where the second inequality holds for $N_{\max}/n_B\gg 1$.
+Here with the superscript ''total" we stress the fact that the bound already includes the possibility of dividing the total time $T$ into smaller parts and perform measurements between them (QFI scales linearly with the number of repetitions).
+While in this paper we discuss in detail the protocol based on phase transition in the occurrence of squeezing Hamiltonian, the above bound remains valid for any other metrological strategy, including all kinds of criticality, adaptiveness, partial measurements etc. Note that, while optimal PQS saturates the bound in the limit of large $N_{\max}$, the CQS cannot perform as well, since the number of photons arises from $0$.
 Therefore, after averaging, it needs to be strictly smaller than $N_{\max}$.
 Where, then, does the advantage of CQS manifest itself?

 The ultimate bound \eqref{eq:fundbound} is derived by neglecting preparation and measurement time $t_{p,m}$.
-In most experiments, this is an unrealistic assumption.
+In many experiments, this is an unrealistic assumption.
+For instance, to initialize a {\rm linear} resonator to a squeezed state with $N_{\rm max}$ photons, one way involves pumping the resonator with a squeezed signal.
+Assuming the favorable situation that $\Gamma$ represents the coupling with the preparation line, it then takes $O(\log(N_{\rm max})/\Gamma)$ time to prepare the cavity, see SM~\ref{timechargedischarge}.
+Discharging the resonator, essential to perform measurements on the output modes, requires the same time.
 Generally speaking, a more meaningful way to approach the problem is to divide $T$ in $t_{\rm opt}={\rm argmax}_{t}I(t)/(t+t_{p,m})$ parts.
 In Fig.~\ref{Fig3}, we show that, already for $t_{p,m}\simeq 2/\Gamma$, i.e., a time $1/\Gamma$ each for measuring and preparing the state, PQS performance is largely reduced while CQS performance remains virtually untouched.
 This is because in CQS the single-shot QFI achieves its maximum at a time much larger than $\Gamma^{-1}$, so $t_{p,m}$ is negligible.
 This leaves space for independent exploration by considering specific implementations of the protocols.
 For instance, preparation and measurement of the field {\it outside} the resonator can be further analyzed using time-dependent input-output theory.